techidaily/site-win11-tips/source/_posts/steps-to-reverse-winerror-exit-point-failure.md

  If none of the above solutions have helped you fix the problem, your last resort should be to install the Visual C++ Redistributable packages.
 Reinstalling them usually fixes the missing DLL files problem.
 So, give it a shot.
 To install them, follow these steps:

-1. Go to the[Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) download page.
+1. Go to the [Microsoft Visual C++](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) download page.
 2. If your device runs 64-bit Windows, click the**x64** link for the latest Visual Studio 2015, 2017, 2019, and 2022 packs.
 If your PC has a different Windows version, click the relevant link.
 ![Download the VC Redist File From Microsoft Website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/1-2.jpg)
 3. Once the**VC\_redist.x64.exe** file has been downloaded, double-click it.